 Going back to the flu example, a sign of the flu could be an elevated body temperature recorded by a thermometer or perspiration on the forehead.

-If a flu leads to a secondary lung infection that can often be visualized with a chest x-ray.
+If the flu leads to a secondary lung infection that can often be visualized with a chest x-ray.
 These are all signs used in diagnosis.

 Many of the signs of eczema are not caused by the inflammation itself –they are the result of scratching and rubbing secondary to the provoking symptoms.